 Students will be expected to assume responsibility of their own learning.
 The extent of their knowledge at the end of the course will depend on the effort they put into the course.
-Students will be provided with a study guide which contains this course outline, lists of prescribed material according to topics and exercise questions for each lecture and/or topic.
-The object of the exercise questions is to guide students through the prescribed material by focussing on the most important basic principles.
+Students will be provided with a study guide which contains the course outline, lists of prescribed material according to topics and exercise questions for each lecture and/or topic.
+The sole object of the exercise questions is to guide students through the prescribed material as they prepare for lectures by focussing on the most important basic principles.
+These questions are not representative of the type of questions to be expected in the test or examination (see point 6 below).
 The lectures will follow the structure of the study guide.
-Students will thus be expected to prepare the topics in advance: advance preparation is critical for facilitating quality contact sessions.
+Students will thus be expected to prepare the topics in advance.
+Students will thus be assumed to be familiar with the prescribed material and the focus during lectures will mainly be on how the principles of law are applied.

-Student participation during lectures is emphasised.
+Student participation during lectures is encouraged.
 Students should feel free to ask questions about the work during or after lectures.
-Questions asked during class will, unfortunately, be managed according to the time-constraints of a 45-minute lecture period.
-Where time permits, principles and case law discussed will be applied to mock-exam questions.
-These mock-exam questions will be made available to students on RUconnected.
-Towards the end of each term, test and examination exercise questions will be discussed with students in order to prepare them for the test and examination.
+Questions asked during class will, unfortunately, be managed according to the time-constraints of a 45-minute lecture period in terms of which a certain amount of work must be covered so as to facilitate due completion of the course within the estimated 24 lectures.
+In lectures before the test and during some of the last lectures of the course, test and exam type questions will be done in order to provide students with a practical understanding of what is expected of them for purposes of the test and exam.
+These test and exam questions will be made available to students on RUconnected before the due discussion lectures.
+Students will be expected to have worked out the questions before the discussion lectures in order to promote the benefit of such discussions.

 The lecturer makes extensive use of the university's electronic teaching aids.
-All course material (study guide and lecture slides) will be available to students on RUconnected.
+Course documents (study guide and lecture slides) will be available to students on RUconnected.
 The News Forum in the Delict B course on RUconnected will be used to communicate and confirm any information regarding the course, the test, the assignment and the examination.
 Once a message has been posted on the News Forum, students enrolled on RUconnected for Delict B will receive the news item per email at their RU e-mail address.